Malelus/TaskTracker/README.md

 - once a task is created, it is saved to local storage

-- [nanoid](https://www.npmjs.com/package/nanoid) is used to generate an id for a task,
+- [uuid](https://www.npmjs.com/package/uuid) is used to generate an id for a task,

 - once the task is created, it is possible to edit it without having to create it again for adjustment,

 - each task has its current execution status and its priority which can be changed,

-- after creating a task, it is possible to change its position relative to other tasks, for this [array-move](https://www.npmjs.com/package/array-move) is used,
+- after creating a task, it is possible to change its position relative to other tasks,

 - github links are located under the task list.